hashicorp/terraform/website/docs/cli/commands/workspace/new.html.md

 If the `-state` flag is given, the state specified by the given path will be copied to initialize the state for this new workspace.

 The command-line flags are all optional.
-The only supported flag is:
+The supported flags are:

 * `-lock`         - Lock the state file when locking is supported.
 Defaults to true.
 * `-lock-timeout` - Duration to retry a state lock.
 Default 0s.